homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

   get_sha256_HMAC(sha256_answer_hmac,sha256_first_hmac,0x20,composed_answer_msg,(mac_address_len + 0x20));
 ```

-So that's it!, we can finally start implementing this, we have the technology we can make it better, faster!.
-We have a clear understanding of the answer ,and it should work right?
+So that's it!, we can finally start coding, we have the technology, we can make it better, faster!.
+We have a clear understanding of the answer, and it should work right?
 Well it didn't.
 At this point any sane person will give up, and keep on living.
 So I guess I need to visit a shrink because I continued torturing myself (remember my dear electronic dwellers, we don't really need this to modify the firmware, we own uboot).

 ## Tears, back pain and qemu